aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 The `checklooptypes` function returns a `LoopResults`.
 This type has a function called `show` defined for it.
 The REPL calls `display` on values it wants to display; `display` will then call our `show` implementation.

 This code is important for making this static analysis usable, but it is not doing static analysis.
-You should use the preferred method for pretty-printing types/output in your implementation language; this is just how it's done in Julia.
+You should use the preferred method for pretty-printing types and output in your implementation language; this is just how it's done in Julia.

 ~~~.jl
 type LoopResult